Skip to main content

 What the batch taught me

-• 1 lb fresh hot peppers (any variety), stems removed
+• 1 pound hot peppers, stems removed

 • 4 cloves garlic, peeled

-• 1 cup unchlorinated water (filtered or bottled spring water)
+• 1 cup unchlorinated water

 • Blender or food processor